1936 Auckland Rugby League season: Senior grade registrations and transfers

-On June 17 the following players were registered: J. Reeve to Marist; B. Donaldson to Mount Albert; Ernest A. Neale to Devonport; A.L.
+On June 17 the following players were registered: J. Reeve to Marist; Bruce Donaldson to Mount Albert; Ernest A. Neale to Devonport; A.L.
 Beasley to Devonport; H.G.
 Shalfoon and L. Maddren to Ponsonby; and M. Grey to City.
 E.G. Williams was granted a transfer from the Kensington club in Whangarei to City subject to approval by the New Zealand Council.

 On June 24 H. Perfect was registered with Marist.
 Ex-NZ international Craddock Dufty came out of retirement and registered with the City club pending approval from his former club Ellerslie.
 R.M.
 Farrell registered with Mount Albert.
 Tai Raymond, an ex-Bay of Plenty rugby union representative was registering with City, as were A. Dent who was joining from Northland, and R. Doonin (of Balmoral).

 On July 8 L.G.
 Andrews and R.J.
-Hobbs registered with Newton subject to a transfer from Richmond; F. Moate (of Tokomaru Bay), and A.N.
+Hobbs registered with Newton subject to a transfer from Richmond; Fred Moate (of Tokomaru Bay), and A.N.
 Finlayson (of Northland) registered with Marist.
 Phil Donovan was reinstated subject to approval by the New Zealand Council.

 On July 14 F.C.H.
 Pope was transferred from City 3rd grade to Newton reserves.
 G. Phillips transferred from Manukau seniors to Otahuhu senior B, while R.A.
 Burrell transferred from Papakura to Otahuhu senior B.

 The August 19 meeting of the board of control saw the transfer of J. Cooper of the Manaia club at Tuakau to the City Rovers.
 M. Proctor transferred from Manukau to Newton, while P. Serra from the Addington club in Christchurch joined the Marist Old Boys.
 N McKinney registered with Ponsonby, and E. McCarthy registered with City.

 At the board of control meeting on August 26 R.B.
 Reed was registered with the Newton Rangers.
-A.D.
-Mitchell was reinstated and transferred from Richmond to Newton pending approval by the New Zealand Council.
+Former New Zealand international Alf Mitchell was reinstated and transferred from Richmond to Newton pending approval by the New Zealand Council.
+It is unknown who he had played for in rugby union.

 On 29 August at the board meeting T. Lynch was registered with the City Rovers, A. Beyer with Richmond, Lance Evans (ex-Canterbury) with Mount Albert, and D.G.
 Black (ex Grafton club) with Ponsonby.

 On September 9 the following players were registered : Walter P. Brimble with Manukau, Ivan Christoff to Newton, Clive Murdoch and Andrew F. Fletcher to Marist, Morrice D. Dalton to Richmond, Robert Loui, George Marsh and Norman Shalfoon to City.
 P. Minnix of the Manaia (Tuakau) transferred to City.

 On September 16 Bernard J. Patten, Royce Davis, and W. Fleet were registered with the Manukau club.
 M. Grey was transferred from the City reserves to the Green Lane senior B side.